ajalex114/devnotes/_posts/2021-08-28-Guid-Gen-Web-App.md

 title:  "GUID Generator Web App using Blazor and Azure Static Web Apps"
 categories: [dev, webapp, blogging]
 description: Web App using Blazor and Azure Static Web Apps
-tags: [blazor, azure, .net, csharp, 'static site']
+tags: [blazor, azure, dotnet, csharp, 'static-site']
 ---

 As a developer, I often come across the need to generate GUID to use at random places.